jhogsett/VFIformer-WebUI/tips/mp4_to_png.md

 1. The _Details_ box shows the `ffmpeg.exe` command line used

 ## Important
-- `ffmpeg.exe` must be present on the system path
+- `ffmpeg.exe` must be available on the system path
 - The _Video Preview_ tab on the _Video Blender_ page can be used to watch a preview video of a set of PNG files